-In Midwestern cities like Chicago, diesel-heavy transportation infrastructure is highly concentrated.
+In Midwestern cities like Chicago, we have a lot of diesel-heavy transportation infrastructure.
 Vehicles like trains, trucks, boats, and construction equipment pollute the air in highways, railyards, ports, intermodal facilities, construction sites, and surrounding communities.
-Workers, commuters, and residents in areas with high concentrations of diesel pollution are most at risk of exposure – but, as an air pollutant, diesel exhaust knows no boundaries.
+Workers, commuters, and residents in areas with high concentrations of diesel pollution are most at risk of exposure, but air pollution knows no boundaries.

 Diesel exhaust is a complex mixture composed of thousands of substances, including more than 40 toxic air pollutants.
-These microscopic particles can become lodged in the lungs, posing serious health risks, like contributing to premature death, cancer, heart disease, neurological problems, and respiratory illness.
+If these microscopic particles become lodged in the lungs, they can pose serious health risks.
+They can contribute to premature death, cancer, heart disease, neurological problems, and respiratory illness.
 Diesel engines also emit a form of soot known as “black carbon,” a major contributor to climate change.

-Technology exists to reduce diesel pollution over 90%, and stronger diesel pollution controls would provide jobs in the installation and manufacturing of that technology.
+Technology exists to reduce diesel pollution over 90%.
+Stronger pollution controls would provide jobs in the installation and manufacturing of that technology.

 What is ELPC Doing?

-- ELPC works with community members, youth, and interns to conduct air quality monitoring across the city.
-We then analyze traffic, construction, and infrastructure data to identify areas of Chicago with higher rates of diesel activity and pollution, creating maps to highlight “hot-spots.”
-Find data for your neighborhood here and ways you can get involved and take action.
+- Air Quality Monitoring – ELPC works with community members, youth, and interns to conduct air monitoring across the city.
+We then analyze traffic, construction, and infrastructure data.
+We identify areas of Chicago with higher rates of diesel activity and pollution, creating maps to highlight “hot-spots.”
+Find data and ways to get involved here.

-- ELPC drives policies and support for clean cars and public transportation.
-These efforts benefit our communities by providing alternative options for travel, while cutting back on climate impact, and reducing diesel pollution.
+- Green transportation advocacy – ELPC drives policies and support for clean cars and public transportation.
+We can improve mobility with options for travel, while cutting back on climate impact, and reducing diesel pollution.

-- When news surfaced that Volkswagen was cheating on their diesel vehicle emissions tests, ELPC analyzed the available uses of settlement money.
-We led the way in making sure a portion of those funds were carved out for electric school buses in Illinois, Indiana, Michigan, and Ohio.
-The ubiquitous and oft-overlooked school bus is actually a vital mode of transit, serving more people than all other public transportation combined.
+- Finding funding for clean alternatives – When news surfaced that Volkswagen was cheating on their diesel vehicle emissions tests, ELPC analyzed the available uses of settlement money.
+We led the way in making sure funds were carved out for electric school buses in Illinois, Indiana, Michigan, and Ohio.
+The ubiquitous and oft-overlooked school bus is actually a vital mode of transit.
+It serves more people than all other public transportation combined.
 Even more importantly, school buses serve a vulnerable population: our kids.